You have likely heard the advice, “Find what you are passionate about and do it for a living.”

 Defining your passions when it comes to your career

-I took a long way around and ended up getting a Master’s in Management and Leadership before figuring out that was the wrong life path.
+I took a long way around and got a Master’s in Management and Leadership before figuring out that was the wrong life path.

 What I liked about managing and leading a staff of people was that I had to find ways to keep people motivated and inspired.

-Failing is not an option, and you will do any amount of work to ensure your success.
+Failing is not an option; you will do any amount of work to ensure success.

 “When you have a passion for something, then you tend not only to be better at it, but you work harder at it too.” — Vera Wang

 I felt shoe-horned into the leadership field because I was good at motivating people and thought this was the only way to do it.